Utkarsh2577/LosAngels-Earthquake-Predicition/README.md

 - Performing correlation analysis
 - Splitting the dataset into training and testing sets
 - Applying feature scaling using StandardScaler

-Irrelevant features such as latitude and longitude were removed because they were not useful for the final classification objective.

 Missing values were handled using `dropna()` to ensure the model was trained on clean records.